(Updated May 15, 2020)

 Monsanto’s History Includes Agent Orange and GMOs

-Monsanto started selling glyphosate in the 1970’s.
-Its popularity, however, emerged alongside the introduction of genetically modified crops (GMOs) in the late 1990’s, which were designed to resist glyphosate.
+Monsanto started selling glyphosate in the 1970s.
+Its popularity, however, emerged alongside the introduction of genetically modified crops (GMOs) in the late 1990s, which were designed to resist glyphosate.
 Through these “Roundup Ready” seeds, Monsanto has been able to control the agricultural industry, cementing glyphosate within the larger GMO debate.

-Glyphosate is More Common Today than Ever Before
+Glyphosate is More Common Now than Ever Before

-The spike in glyphosate usage makes the chemical almost impossible to avoid, even for those who don’t directly handle Roundup.
+The spike in glyphosate use makes the chemical almost impossible to avoid, even for those who don’t directly handle Roundup.
 Traces of glyphosate have been found in oatmeal, honey, wine, and even baby food.

 What’s more, even those who try to minimize their exposure by purchasing organic products are still at risk.
 Runoff from Roundup crops feed glyphosate into neighboring streams and rivers; animals, too, have been discovered to carry traces of glyphosate, making it a difficult chemical to contain.

-Glyphosate Linked with Health Complications Like Celiac Disease
+Glyphosate Linked to Health Complications

-As more glyphosate is sprayed, more people suffer from a host of health complications, like digestive diseases and food allergies.
+As more glyphosate is sprayed, more people suffer from a host of health complications like digestive diseases and food allergies.